ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 Again, this works but we force readers to untangle the pattern matching expression in their
 heads.
+Have a closer look at the pairing of possible inputs on the left of `=>` and outputs on the right of it.
+Notice that the container does not change? `None` maps to `None` and `Some` to `Some`.
+That seems to be enough of a pattern to extract it into a separate function.
-Rust provides a function `map` which we can make use of instead.
+Rust provides exactly such a `map` function which we can make use of instead:
 ```rust
 fn get_shorest_length(names: Vec<&str>) -> Option<usize> {
   get_shortest(names).map(|shortest| shortest.len())